Suhita: Legend

-The Damarwulan legend is associated with her reign, as it involves a maiden queen (Prabu Kenya in the story), and during Suhita's reign there was a war with Blambangan as in the legend.
+The Damarwulan legend is associated with her reign, as it involves a maiden queen (Prabu Kenya in the story), and during Suhita's reign, there was a war with Blambangan as in the legend.

 A notable monumental sculpture found in Tulungagung Regency, East Java has been identified by some authors as of Suhita.
 She is dressed in royal attire, including ear pendants, necklaces, bracelets, anklets, and pendants hung from several girdles.
-In her right hand, she holds a lotus bud, which symbolized deceased royalty in transformation.
+In her right hand, she holds a lotus bud, which symbolizes deceased royalty in transformation.